Variables

 |---|---|

-| Passwords and secrets the user doesn't choose | generatedSecret in x-lawn.variables |
+| Passwords and secrets the user doesn't choose | generatedSecret in x-lawn.config |

-| Values the user must provide (API keys, repo URLs) | userProvided in x-lawn.variables |
+| Values the user must provide (API keys, repo URLs) | userProvided in x-lawn.config |

-| Static settings that benefit from a UI label | x-lawn.environment on the service |
+| Static settings that need a description in the UI | Per-service x-lawn.environment (Environment Metadata) |

 | Timezone, user/group IDs | System variables (always available) |